Kahler-Einstein metrics, canonical random point processes and birational geometry: Canonical random point processes on varieties of positive Kodaira dimension and log pairs

-Note that by the previous lemma we have that locally $e^{-\phi}\in L_{loc}^{p}$ for some $p>1$ and hence by the Kolodziej type estimates in \cite{begz} $\phi$ has minimal singularities.
+(which is an equation of the form appearing in Prop \ref{prop:min of free energy}).Note that by the previous lemma we have that locally $e^{-\phi}\in L_{loc}^{p}$ for some $p>1$ and hence by the Kolodziej type estimates in \cite{begz} $\phi$ has minimal singularities.
 We may hence define $\omega_{Y}$ equivalently as the unique current in $c_{1}(K_{Y}+L_{X/Y})$ with minimal singularities such that

 where $\Delta$ is the klt divisor of Fujino-Mori (the ``discriminant divisor'') supported on the branch locus in $Y$ and $\omega_{WP}$ is equal to $1_{Y_{0}}\omega_{WP}$ where $\omega_{WP}$ is the generalized Weil-Petersson type metric of the fibration over $Y_{0}$ (compare \cite{s-t}).
 It may be defined as the curvature form of the Hodge metric on $L_{X/Y}\rightarrow Y_{0}.$ Alternatively, we note that arguing as in the beginning of the proof of the previous lemma gives the following equivalent equation for $\phi_{Y},$ where the pull-back and push-forward is defined over $Y_{0}$ (and then extended by zero):